KenDickey/Small/RuntimeModel.md

 "Compelling, detailed example here, w regs + stack usage."
 " Perhaps allocate and initialize an object "

+Methods should hold debugging information.
+One idea from Bee Smalltalk is to keep the Methods bytecoded AST (Abstract Syntax Tree) as a compact, pretty-printable form of source which can be directly related to the machine code.  [?Use DWARF?]
+In any case, we need to keep enough information to be able to track value location (register/stack/memory) and lifetimes.

 ## Registers & Stack